 But of course, they didn’t forget you chocolate lovers.
 Get a variety of S’mores during Hersheypark in the Dark.
 Check out this one with a Caramello Bar!
 That’s heaven right there.

 If you’re looking for savory eats, then try the Loaded Pierogies in Overlook Food Court, Bread Bowls, and Grilled Cheese and Tomato Soup.
 I love comfort foods!

 Is Hersheypark in the Dark Worth it?

-I say, yes, if you love Halloween and love theme park rides.
-My kids were in heaven and can’t wait to go back to Hersheypark in the Dark next year!
+I say, yes, Hersheypark in the Dark is worth the price if you love Halloween and love theme park rides.
 It’s a fabulous way to ride your favorites when the weather is cooler and the park is decked out for a spooktacular celebration!

 You get extras like photos with characters in costumes and dance parties, and your admission includes ZooAmerica Creatures of the Night, starting at 6 p.m., a nighttime tour.

 Hersheypark in the Dark isn’t frightening for small children, and there is plenty to do and ride.
 I like things that I can’t get during another time or season, and this Halloween party fits the bill.
 It’s especially worth it if you do a preview the night before, and then come back the next day.
 We got so much accomplished in 3 hours at Hersheypark in October.